msp-strath/cs208-logic/pages/specify-verify.md

 	{ P } prog { Q }
 ```

 called a *Hoare Triple* after C. A. R. Hoare, who invented the Hoare Logic named after him.
-FIXME: citation.
+It was introduced in Hoare's paper [An axiomatic basis for computer programming](https://dl.acm.org/doi/10.1145/363235.363259).

 We will look at a proof system for Hoare Triples in [the page on Hoare Logic](hoare-logic.md).

+### Total Correctness {id=specify-verify:programs:total}

-A stronger condition is **total correctness**, which says that if the precondition `P` holds, then the program always halts, and every output the program can generate satisfies the postcondition `Q`:
+A stronger condition than partial correctness is **total correctness**, which says that if the precondition `P` holds, then the program always halts, and every output the program can generate satisfies the postcondition `Q`:

 ```formula
 all s1.
 P(s1) -> ((ex s2. exec(prog, s1, s2)) /\ (all s2. exec(prog, s1, s2) -> Q(s2)))